 To work as a contractor you need one of two things to get going, either an umbrella company or a Limited company.

 An umbrella company lets you contract and takes away much of the admin hassle of running a company.
 Understandably they charge a small fee for the trouble.
 Many accountancies, especially ones which specialise in IT Contractors, will offer umbrella company services.

-A Limited company offers more flexibility about how you can use your money money and can be more tax efficient than an umbrella company.
-However, these savings are offset by the increased overhead on managing it.
+A Limited company offers more flexibility about how you can use your money and can be more tax-efficient than an umbrella company.
+However, these savings are offset by the increased overhead of managing it.

-For example, with a Limited company you don’t have to pay yourself all the money that is invoiced, you can keep some back and pay yourself as and when is required (or whenever is most tax efficient) or save more of the money within the company for a rainy day.
+For example, with a Limited company you don’t have to pay yourself all the money that is invoiced, you can keep some back and pay yourself as and when is required (or whenever is the most tax-efficient) or save more of the money within the company for a rainy day.